Book an appointment

 • Sexual health vaccines/immunizations

-When you book your appointment by phone the receptionist will take your legal name and other contact information (home address, phone number, and/or email address) including your Care Card (or other province’s health) number.
+When you book your appointment the receptionist will take your legal name and other contact information (home address, phone number, and/or email address) including your personal health number.
 Because we use MSP for medical services, we require a client’s legal name and a current method of contacting them for follow up in order to book an appointment.

 All appointments are private and confidential